 2.3.
 General contractors

 Each local licensing department has its own rules and standards for granting licenses.
 For instance, the Denver Contractor’s License Application does not ask about criminal history.
-But the Colorado Springs Contractor’s License Application does require a criminal background check.5
+Meanwhile, the Colorado Springs Contractor’s License Application does require a criminal background check.5

 3. Discipline for contractors following a criminal conviction in Colorado